withspectrum/spectrum/server/README.md

       }
     `;

+    // Makes sure the test fails if the async callback below doesn't fire and expect() is never called expect.assertions(1);
     // Return your graphql() call, which goes, gets the data and returns a Promise return graphql(schema, query).then(result => {
       // Use snapshots to verify the returned JSON response